SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/join.md

 ===

-To visualize the average lead concentration from soil samples within each cencus tract, merge the data frame to the `sf` object on "TRACT".
+To visualize the average lead concentration from soil samples within each census tract, merge the data frame to the `sf` object on "TRACT".